facelessuser/QuickCal/README.md

 Sublime Text plugin for viewing a quick, simple month calendar.

 # Features
-- supports holidays downloaded from holidata.net
+- Supports holidays downloaded from holidata.net.
-- can show weeks starting with Monday or Sunday
+- Can show weeks starting with Monday or Sunday.
-- shows week numbers for the year
+- Shows week numbers for the year.

 # Documentation
 http://facelessuser.github.io/QuickCal/